guardtime/logksi/README.md

 Log signature tool can be used for KSI-signing, extending and verifying log signatures.

-// TODO: rewrite the remaining sections.
-## INSTALLION
+## INSTALLATION

 ### Latest release from Guardtime repository
-In order to install the ksi CentOS / RHEL packages directly from the Guardtime public repository, download and save the repository configuration to the /etc/yum.repos.d/ folder:
+In order to install the logksi CentOS / RHEL packages directly from the Guardtime public repository, download and save the repository configuration to the /etc/yum.repos.d/ folder: